uoguelph-mlrg/LDG/README.md

 Data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).

+Running the baseline DyRep model [1]:

+`python main.py --log_interval 300  --epochs 5 --data_dir ./SocialEvolution/`.

-Running the model with a learned graph, sparse prior and biliear interactions:
+Running our latent dynamic graph (LDG) model with a learned graph, sparse prior and biliear interactions:

 `python main.py --log_interval 300  --epochs 5 --data_dir ./SocialEvolution/ --encoder mlp --bilinear --sparse`

+Note that our default option is to filter `Proximity` events by their probability: `--prob 0.8`.
+In the DyRep paper, they use all events, i.e. `--prob 0.8`.
+When we compare results in our paper, we use the same `--prob 0.8` for all methods.

 If you make use of this code, we appreciate it if you can cite our paper as follows: